dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 # Security Considerations

 Security of the credential transfer is based on two factors - the unique MailboxIdentifier in the mailbox URL and cryptographic quality of the Secret.
-It is recommended to send URL to the mailbox and the Secret over diffetrent channels (out-of-band) from Sender device to Receiver device (e.g. send URL over SMS and Secret over iMessage).
+It is recommended to send the URL to the mailbox and the Secret over different channels (out-of-band) from Sender device to Receiver device (e.g. send URL over SMS and Secret over iMessage).

 TODO: have this section reviewed by SEAR, adding clauses about unique MailboxIdentifier and length of the Secret.